 For many candidates, a useful practice range is:

-- 300-600 problems: a common working range for candidates who need both topic review and timing practice.
+- 300-600 reviewed problems: a common working range for candidates who need both topic review and timing practice.

 These are study-planning ranges, not rules.
 The right count depends on how many misses repeat after review.